 CRC will use software countermeasures and management procedures to protect itself against the threat of malicious software.
 All staff shall be expected to cooperate fully with this policy.
 Users shall not install software on the organisation's property without permission from the Director of Finance, Administration and Personnel.
-The Director of Finance, Administration and Personnel will take the advice of the ECNI IT before deciding how to proceed.
+The Director of Finance, Administration and Personnel will take the advice of CRC's IT support providers before deciding how to proceed.
 Users breaching this requirement may be subject to disciplinary action.